MDobak/go-xerrors/README.md

 err := xerrors.Joinf("operation failed: %w", otherErr)
 ```

-Note that wrapping multiple errors with `xerrors.Joinf` is possible only in Go 1.20 and later.
+> Wrapping multiple errors with `xerrors.Joinf` is possible only in Go 1.20 and later.

 The main difference between Go's `fmt.Errorf` and `xerrors.Newf`/`xerrors.Joinf` is that the latter functions preserve the error chain, whereas `fmt.Errorf` flattens it (i.e., its `Unwrap` method returns all underlying errors at once instead of just the next one in the chain).